negrinho/deep_architect/README.md

 new search algorithms and new search spaces while reusing a large amount of existing code.
-For practitioners, DeepArchitect aims to augment their workflow by providing them with a tool that allows them to easily write a search space encoding the large number of choices involved in designing an architecture and use a search algorithm automatically find an architecture in the search space.
+For practitioners, DeepArchitect aims to augment their workflow by providing them with a tool allowing them to easily write a search space encoding a large number of desired design choices and use a search algorithm to automatically find a good architecture.

 DeepArchitect has the following **main components**: